aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 });
 ```

+> These are the defaults that will be part of tsdoc, and not part of the README -
+> * unauthenticatedIdentities: false
+> * authenticationFlow: `AuthenticationFlow.ENHANCED`

 ### Identity Providers

 Identity pools can be configured with external providers for sign in.
 These can be from facebook, google, twitter as